 It is your responsibility to check with the company that their pool is insured and meets the safety and hygiene requirements of the NHS.

 Costs vary from £100 to £400 depending on the type of pool you choose and the length of hire period.

 Pools are hired as ‘packages’ to suit individual needs.
 There is a minimum hire period, which differs from company to company, and different prices are charged for different types of pool.
 A pool with its own heating and filtering system obviously costs more than one without.
 Extra accessories are usually included as part of the package but the charge for delivery is added on separately.
 Pools can be delivered and collected by national carriers, so you do not have to hire from the company nearest you.

 Some companies recommend hiring a pool for 4 weeks – 2 weeks either side of your due date, but you can also hire pools for shorter periods.

 It’s worth asking about:

 - any hidden extras you may have to pay for

 - any refund if you are unable to use the pool for any reason.

 Company policies vary significantly on these issues.
 You should also enquire about what happens if you keep the pool for longer than intended.
 There may be special arrangements if you are on income support.

-NCT's helpline offers practical and emotional support in all areas of pregnancy and early parenthood: 0300 330 0700.
+Our support line offers practical and emotional support in all areas of pregnancy and early parenthood: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about pregnancy, labour and life with a new baby.